vend/reactular/README.md

 # reactular

 Reactular allows you to use React components in AngularJS (Angular 1.x).
+It began as a fork of [react2angular](https://github.com/coatue-oss/react2angular).
+See the [comparison below](#comparison-to-react2angular) for differences.

 ## Installation